detmanski/climate_change_analysis/README.md

   - Rising Sea Levels
   - Ocean Warming

-This inforvation can be adventageous in numerous ways:
+This information can be adventageous in numerous ways:
   - Emergency preparedness
   - Encourage governments and industry leaders to implement more sustainable practices
   - Encourage consumers to make more sustainable choices in their daily lives